What are long-chain fatty acid oxidation disorders (LC-FAOD)?

 LC-FAOD disrupt normal metabolism.

-Enzymes help the body convert fat into fatty acids and then into energy.
+Metabolism is disrupted when an enzyme that helps the body use stored fat for energy is missing or defective.
+Once glucose (sugar) is gone, the body tries to use fat without success, which disrupts energy homeostasis and leads to clinical symptoms.
 When the body can’t convert fat into energy as it should, levels of fatty acids build up in the heart, liver, and other organs.

 LC-FAOD have recognizable signs and symptoms.